NikolayOskolkov/Physalia_EnvMetagenomics_2025/exercises.md

 - `-x`: the **extension** of the bins
 - `--threads`: number of threads to use
 - `--output-directory`: where to store the outputs
+- `--database_path`: normally you would not need this

 CheckM2 will estimate two important metrics: